nettrades/nettrades-platform/README.md

-After this point run the commands in WSL terminal window not in powershell
+After this point run the commands in WSL terminal window NOT in powershell

 In a Ubuntu 24.04 or WSL terminal window run: